iDash3/tinywebserver/README.md

   - sam
   - diffusion models
   - transformers from scratch
-  - kan
+  - ...

 - ml paper remakes: explain theory using infini, then code them up from scratch.
   - sam
   - ...

-- 3d antennas: grandparents live in a mountain, had problems getting signal. designed and built antennas for them. connected the mountains.

 - physics degree: got it
   - [some notes on electrodynamics, quantum mechanics, optics](https://github.com/iDash3/textbook_notes/tree/main)

+- interned at Porsche in Germany. can speak fluent German.

+- 3d antennas: grandparents live in a mountain, had problems getting signal. designed and built antennas for them. connected the mountains.

 still updating